LewisHammy/Work-Day-Scheduler-Modified/README.md

 # Description

-This a functional and working planner that wants to plan a 9am to 5pm schedule.
+This a functional and working planner for 9am to 5pm schedule.

 ## Usage